WBAA: Dropping NPR

 In September 1992, WBAA announced it would cease to broadcast programs distributed by NPR because of a 20 percent increase in subscription fees to NPR for 1993.
 It replaced NPR fare with shows from other public radio distributors, such as American Public Radio and the BBC World Service.
-The decision generated significant pushback from listeners, WILL in Illinois began to woo disaffected WBAA listeners seeking their favorite NPR shows, going as far as to run newspaper ads in Lafayette.
+The decision generated significant pushback from listeners; WILL in Illinois began to woo disaffected WBAA listeners seeking their favorite NPR shows, going as far as to run newspaper ads in Lafayette.
 In 1995, local listeners began to receive some NPR programming again when WVXU in Cincinnati acquired WNDY, a silent commercial station licensed to Crawfordsville, and relaunched it as WVXI; however, WVXI only aired Morning Edition and not All Things Considered.

 Purdue officials began approaching the local business community in 1996, seeking financial support to return NPR output to the WBAA stations.
 The simultaneous threat of federal cuts to public broadcasting led WBAA to start its first-ever pledge drive that fall.
 In June 1997, Purdue received enough financial support from listeners to return WBAA to NPR after nearly five years away.

 WBAA in the 21st century

-24-hour broadcasting began on FM in 1994 and on AM in 1998.
+WBAA began 24-hour broadcasting on FM in 1994 and on AM in 1998.
 Internet streaming of the WBAA stations began in 2000.
-That year, a $1.5 million expansion of the studios was approved by Purdue's board of trustees in lieu of relocating them to the South Campus where a fine arts center was being built.
+That year, a $1.5 million expansion of the Hall of Music studios was approved by Purdue's board of trustees in lieu of relocating them to the South Campus where a fine arts center was being built.

 In 2008, the FM station was approved to increase power to the present 14,000 watts.
 The change came as an equipment renovation was already planned; the AM station began broadcasting in HD Radio that December, and after the FM upgrade in 2009, WBAA-FM also debuted HD Radio, initially using an HD2 subchannel to rebroadcast WXPN in Philadelphia.
 The most recent signal improvement came in 2016, when the AM station added an FM translator at 105.9 MHz, a 220-watt facility that enables FM reception of the AM service in the immediate Lafayette area and within campus buildings where AM signals had been poorly received.

 In 2016, WBAA announced it planned to remove This American Life from its schedule after the show announced plans to add Pandora as a distributor, a decision general manager Mike Savage panned as unprincipled and troubling for public radio.
 The announcement met with poor reception from listeners, and WBAA dropped the plan within days.